 Comanche Trace is home to three fantastic nine hole layouts all within the 1300 acres of the upscale Comanche Trace golf community just a few miles south of Kerrville.
 Comanche Trace was voted the "#1 Private Course in the Texas Hill Country."
 Each of the nines has it's own unique characteristics and personality:

-Common to all three nines are excellent conditions, challenging Bent grass greens, beautiful scenery and views, lots of fun and challenging holes, great service, and an upscale clubhouse.
+Common to all three nines are excellent conditions, challenging Bent grass greens, beautiful scenery and views, lots of fun and challenging holes, great service, a 15-acre practice facility, and a 24,000-foot upscale clubhouse and pro shop high on a bluff with an unbelievable view of several golf holes and the surrounding countryside.
 Everything is very well maintained and manicured.

 The Creeks is a Jay and Carter Morrish masterpiece and a very fun and challenging nine holes that opened for play in 2008 .
 This nine is the hardest of the nines by about three shots thanks to the cascading clear creek that meanders along and across the fairways of the first five holes and then a couple lakes on two other holes, plus you'll need to manage elevation changes, uphill shots the greens, blind downhill shots, and some challenging green complexes.
 You'll also need to watch out for the deer, let them play through, and try not to think about them snickering when you duff your ball or slice it into the trees or the natural areas.